frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-28-borrow-types-round-2.md

 behaves like a function parameter in certain respects related to return value optimization (RVO), and also in the sense that when it is a reference, it refers to an object (the _exception object_) whose lifetime is greater than the scope of the variable `ex` itself.
-So in a very real sense, here, `ex` is of "borrow type" just the same way that it would be if it were a function parameter.
+So in a very real sense, here, `ex` is of a "parameter-only type" just the same way that it would be if it were a function parameter.

 *However.*